sdalal1/franka_bot_ros/README.md

 `listen_apriltags_interfaces/msg/Loc` - contains the location of the paint brushes and paint palette as a float array of x,y, and z positions

-`take_picture_interfaces/msg/Waypoint` - contains the position of a singular waypoint
+`take_picture_interfaces/msg/Waypoint` - contains the position of a singular waypoint (x,y)

-`take_picture_interfaces/msg/WaypointList` - contains list of waypoint types
+`take_picture_interfaces/msg/WaypointList` - contains array of waypoint types

 ### Relevant Algorithms

-- Canny Edge Detection
+- Canny edge detection
 - Color thresholding, blob tracking

 ### Future Work